 Brace yourself!
-Mercury retrograde will backspin through structured Taurus from April 9 to 20, then in hotheaded Aries for the duration of the cycle until May 3.
+Mercury retrograde will backspin through anxious Virgo from August 12 through 31, and then in dramatic Leo for the duration of the cycle until September 5.
 This calls for a little Yoga Rx!

 By Andrea Rice